 St. Margaret of Scotland School receives praise for its fine music program, and has held the honor of having students perform in the Muny Opera each summer.
 Many of our graduates have gone on to become excellent performers at their high schools and colleges, with quite a few going into the Arts as their careers.
 Parents and faculty alike fully support our performance arts program, creating an atmosphere that encourages our children to try something new.
 Our ultimate goal for all students is that they graduate from St. Margaret’s musically “literate”, with a love and appreciation for many styles of music, and the confidence and desire to express themselves in song, dance, and theater.

 Youth chorus is an excellent means of expanding upon the choral singing experience begun in the classroom.
-Open to children in 3rd through 8th grade, the youth chorus meets after school and is directed by our music teacher, Ms. Boczek and our parish pianist, Mr. Hesed.
+Open to children in 4th and 5th grade, the youth chorus meets after school and is directed by our music teacher, Ms. Boczek and our parish pianist, Mr. Hesed.
 There are three basic goals for each child: vocal excellence, musical proficiency, and choral opportunities.

 Children learn to sing correctly, using the body as an instrument, and learn proper projection and solo techniques.
 Time is spent at the beginning of rehearsals on sight-reading skills, and students expand on those skills as they read through performance music together.

-St. Margaret’s does not offer theatre as a separate class, but students have many opportunities to perform during the year.
+St. Margaret of Scotland does not offer theatre as a separate class, but students have many opportunities to perform in their classrooms, as a whole school for one another and for their families throughout the year.
 Often these performances are outgrowths of curriculum.
-Students are also have the opportunity to perform at the Christmas musical and the Jr. High Musical.
-Frequently, St. Margaret’s students have the opportunity to enjoy participating in theatrical experiences through on-site programs provided by such groups at STAGES and Springboard.
+Students also have the opportunity to perform at the Christmas musical and the Jr. High Musical.
+Frequently, St. Margaret students have the opportunity to enjoy participating in theatrical experiences through on-site programs provided by such groups at STAGES and Springboard.
 Students learn a sense of confidence and poise as they experience being on stage.